masonwilde/masonwilde.github.io/content/recipes/Chili_Green_Vegan_2023CRSChiliCookoff.md

    1. Pour in beer and green salsa
    2. Add Better Than Buillion, Marmite, and tomato paste
    3. Bring to a simmer
-4. Jackfruit
+4. Solids
    1. Add the jackfruit threads
+   2. Add the potatoes
 5. Low and Slow
-   1. Set at a low temp and slow cook as long as desired
+   1. Set at a low temp and slow cook as long as desired.
+At least 4 hours on high, 8 on low to get the potatoes tender.
+6. Porcinis
+   1. Put the porcinis in a cheese cloth bag and add to the chili
+   2. Cook for 30 minutes
+   3. Remove bag and squeeze out the liquid
-6. Salt to taste
+7. Salt to taste
+8. Serve